 Where is it coming from?
 What time of day, week, and year does it peek?
 Who do you want coming to your website?
 These questions (and many more) are often the basis of proper traffic analysis.

 Simply put, it’s extremely important to keep track of your traffic.
 In doing so, you might notice some odd trickles of visits to your website.
 Understanding and tracking irrelevant and untargeted traffic sources is just as necessary as measuring desired traffic.

-Having driven more than 3m leads for clients, WebFX knows how to get the right traffic to your site.
+Having driven more than 6.3 million leads for clients, WebFX knows how to get the right traffic to your site.
 You can contact us online or call 888-601-5359 today to speak with one of our experts!
 Below is additional information on why your site may be getting irrelevant traffic.